TheNinjask/AnotherTwitchPlaysX/README.md

 </plugin>
 ```

-It will be required for the mod at least 1 class (it will be the first that it finds) with the annotation `@Mod` with the value `main` as `true` which is by default and must have an public constructor with no params.
+It will be required for the mod at least 1 class (it will be the first that it finds) that extends the class `ATPXMod` (and contains `@ATPXModProps`, which will have by default, with the value `main` as `true` which is by default) and must have an public constructor with no params.

 Also there will be 3 types of mods:
 * First Party - That will show no problems.